 I’ve discovered in those moments where I fail, the most important thing I can do is remember that I’m the only one who thinks I am a failure.
 The second most important thing I can do is own the things I’ve done.
 Ownership is a pathway to redemption.
 Finally, the third most important thing I can do is seek forgiveness.
 This is hard, but ever-so-necessary.
 Seeking forgiveness teaches our children how to seek forgiveness from people they’ve wronged or will wrong when they’re adults someday.

-In full transparency, I blew it again just the other day.
-Like really REALLY blew it.
-I walked away from a very dark moment I had with one of my children feeling like a complete failure.
-Once again, I questioned what kind of a father says and does this to his children?
+In full transparency, I blew it then, and I’ve messed up since.
+I questioned what kind of a father says and does this to his children?
 I began to internalize things and beat myself up.
 Then I remembered the truth.
 I remembered that I am the only one who things these things about myself.
 I remembered just how much my family loves me, and how adored I am by God Himself.
 I reached out to a friend in my desperate moment, and he sent me this quote from author Brian Stevenson:

 None of us are as good as the best thing we’ve ever done, and none of us are as bad as the worst thing we’ve ever done.

 Question: Have you felt like a failure, a loser, and the worst of the worst?
 What do you think about the words above?
 Share your thoughts with us in the comment section below.
 You can leave a comment by clicking here.